digirati-co-uk/iiif-canvas-panel/docs/examples/14-annotations.md

 ## Canvas Panel's managed annotations

 The example above showed that in order for an annotation to become visible, it needs to be wrapped in an AnnotationDisplay, using the helper `cp.createAnnotationDisplay(w3cAnno)`, and then added to `cp.annotations`.

+AnnotationDisplays can be given event handlers, to react to the user.
+If the desired behaviour is to link to an external web page, you can simply give the AnnotationDisplay an `href` property, as shown in the third annotation in the above example.

 Canvas Panel's `annotations` property is an AnnotationPage, just like the one loaded in the previous example.
 But it's a specially managed AnnotationPage, used to store the visible annotations.